Pre-medicine at Michigan Tech

 About the Program

 All students enrolled in the pre-health professions option in the Department of Biological Sciences must complete all of the minimum requirements, plus the biochemistry required by the University of Michigan Medical School.
 Humanities and social science courses are used to complete Michigan Tech’s requirement of 28 credits of general education electives.
-Students enrolled in other options in the biological sciences program, the clinical laboratory sciences program, or other degree programs should consult with the pre-health professions advisor to determine which additional courses, if any, need to be taken to meet medical school entrance requirements.
+Students enrolled in other options in the biological sciences program, the medical laboratory sciences program, or other degree programs should consult with the pre-health professions advisor to determine which additional courses, if any, need to be taken to meet medical school entrance requirements.

 The pre-medicine requirements also fulfill the entrance requirements for many other health profession programs (for example: dental school and veterinary medical school) or for graduate programs in the biological sciences.
 Should your career plans change, you will find yourself well prepared to enter a wide variety of careers in biology.